ngnlang/ngn/README.md

 # ngn

-An expressive, strongly and statically typed programming language.
-Built with Rust.

 Pronounced "engine".

+An expressive and easy to use programming language, that's strongly and statically typed.

 ## Status